Unboxed-Software/solana-course/content/immutable-owner.md

 );
 ```

-Thats it for the token accounts!
-Now we can move on and start testing that the extensions rules are applied correctly by running a few tests against it.
+That's it for the token accounts!
+Now we can move on and start testing that the extension rules are applied correctly by running a few tests against it.

 If you'd like to test that everything is working, feel free to run the script.
 ```bash